About Circuit Board Prototype:

 What are some common testing methods used in PCB assembly?

-Common testing methods include visual inspection, automated optical inspection (AOI), in-circuit testing (ICT), functional testing, and boundary scan testing.
+Common methods include visual inspection, automated optical inspection (AOI), in-circuit testing (ICT), functional testing, and boundary scan testing.

 How can errors in PCB assembly be rectified?